From presidential tombs to cowboy boot warehouses, Nashville has one of the most interesting downtowns I’ve encountered so far. Let’s do this.

 Tootsie’s Orchid Lounge on Broadway is a legendary venue.
 You can’t miss the purple exterior and gallery of stars above the entrance.

 Get your boots and belt buckles at any of several western wear stores on the main street.
+Big Time Boots and Boot Country are two of the many boot shops on this famous downtown street.

 Elvis stands guard outside more than one Broadway shop.

 The lazy and well-to-do can relax in a horse carriage.
+Seems like a good option for those seeking the romantic side of Nashville.